nicholasohjj/tp/docs/UserGuide.md

 **A:**
 Install the app on the new computer and replace the empty data file with the one from your previous TutorTrack folder.

+**Q:** Why can't I add students with identical names?

+**A:** TutorTrack prevents students with identical names to:

+1. **Prevent Confusion**
+    - Ensures each student has a unique identity in your records
+    - Eliminates ambiguity when scheduling lessons or assignments
+2. **Maintain Data Accuracy**
+    - Guarantees commands like **`delete_student`** or **`edit_student`** affect the correct individual
+    - Prevents accidental merging of different students' records
+3. **Optimize Workflow**
+    - Makes student selection faster when managing lessons/assignments
+    - Reduces cognitive load when scanning your student list

+**What if I need to add students with similar names?**

+The system will accept names that:

+✓ Differ by at least one character (e.g., "John Doe" vs "Jon Doe")

+✓ Have different capitalization (e.g., "alex tan" vs "Alex Tan")

+**Tip:** For students who share names naturally (e.g., siblings), consider adding identifiers:

+- Middle initials (e.g., "John A. Doe" vs "John B. Doe")
+- Parent names (e.g., "Emma (Lee family)" vs "Emma (Wong family)")
 --------------------------------------------------------------------------------------------------------------------

 ## Known issues